Is Too Much Screen Time Causing Your Headaches?April 6, 2020 - Katie McCallum

 - Sore neck, shoulder and upper back

-While eye strain is annoying, it's not typically a serious condition.
-It can, however, cause headaches and reduce your ability to concentrate.
-In addition, excess screen time can negatively affect both your sleep quality and your mood.
+In addition, excess screen time can negatively affect both your sleep and mood.

 This means that if you find yourself staring at screens more than usual, it's important to rest your eyes and take preventive measures to help avoid eye strain.

 Tips for giving your eyes a break

 Now that you know why excess screen time may be the cause of your headaches, follow these tips to ensure your eyes get enough rest: